MrDruv/blog/content/posts/chapter3.md

 draft: false
 ---

+> Functional programming isn’t just a coding style—it’s a way of thinking

 ## Introduction

-Functional programming isn’t just a coding style—it’s a way of thinking.
-In _Grokking Simplicity_, Eric Normand introduces a powerful mental model that divides all code into three categories: **Actions**, **Calculations**, and **Data**.
-This post explores how to distinguish these categories and apply functional thinking to both new and existing codebases.
+Eric Normand introduces a powerful mental model that divides all code into three categories: **Actions**, **Calculations**, and **Data**.

----
+In previous blog Welcome to _Grokking Simplicity_, the book laid the foundation by shifting our perspective away from traditional programming paradigms and toward a simpler mental model.
+It challenged the reader to rethink complexity by introducing:

+> The idea that programs should describe facts about events, not orchestrate step-by-step instructions.

+> A powerful classification system for all code: Actions, Calculations, and Data.

+> The notion that actions are infectious, spreading unpredictability through our systems, while calculations and data offer safety, testability, and clarity.

 ## Distinguishing Actions, Calculations, and Data